kkaun/video_multishare/README.md

 - Snapchat Developer Portal: For Snap sharing.

 Without those actions, such services will not support direct sharing on any iOS device.
+Example app does not contain such valid keys for the number of reasons, and mainly because most of the services from this list won't allow valid creds generation for an unpublished Flutter plugin sample app.

 #### Regarding some generic sharing options on iOS